 I really like micro task sites and I’m glad that they exist.

 In my opinion, the best way to use these sites is to make them a passive part of your day.
-Maybe you use Field Agent when you go downtown to get food, or you get on ClickWorker while you’re waiting for your dinner to cook.
+Maybe you use Field Agent when you go downtown to get food, or you get on ClickWorker while you’re waiting for your pizza to get cooked.
 Integrating the services into your routine makes them seem less difficult and strenuous.

-If you’re someone who wants to add a little extra cash to their budget, why not check out these websites?
-There is no investment cost, and the tasks are very easy…
+If you’re someone who wants to add a little extra cash to their budget, check out these short task sites and start earning some extra money completing easy gigs.